onursumakoglu/note-app/README.md

 You can delete or edit the note in the note list by dragging it to the left.

-Created notes contain the created date.
+Created notes contains the created date.

 Used clean architecture.